Vero Centre

-The Vero Centre (constructed as the Royal & SunAlliance Centre) is a skyscraper office tower in Auckland, New Zealand.
-Constructed in 2000 and designed by architect Peddle Thorp, after its construction it became the tallest building in New Zealand surpassing The Metropolis.
-The centre contains a health club and gymnasium, main entry public foyer, retail outlets in the 5 podium levels, and 32 office levels.
-It was New Zealand's tallest office tower until June 2019 when the Commercial Bay Commercial Bay (skyscraper) PwC Tower was topped out.
-It is also known for its 'halo' roof feature.
+The Vero Centre, formerly known as the Royal & SunAlliance Centre, is an office skyscraper in Auckland, New Zealand.
+Completed in 2000 and designed by Peddle Thorp, the skyscraper stands at a height of 170 m and features 38 floors.
+Upon its completion, it became the tallest building in New Zealand, surpassing The Ascott Metropolis.
+The building contains a health club and gymnasium, a main public entry foyer, retail outlets across five podium floors, and 32 office floors.
+It was the tallest building in New Zealand and the Polynesian Triangle for nearly two decades until June 2019, when the PwC Tower at Commercial Bay was topped out.
+It is also known for its halo roof feature.

 While atypically tall compared to the surrounding area, its construction is considered to have had a positive effect on the regeneration of the eastern Auckland CBD area.
-The site had previously been occupied by a number of vacant lots and low-rise buildings, including student accommodation, industrial warehouses and massage parlours.
+The site had previously been occupied by a number of vacant lots and low-rise buildings, including student accommodation, industrial warehouses, and massage parlours.

-The developer's design process made use of the "bonus provisions" of the District Plan, allowing them to build more floor area in exchange for public benefits such as displayed works of art and a public plaza.
-The value of these to the general public has however been called into question by some.
-Also criticised has been the lack of connection between the two frontage streets through the building.
+The developer's design process made use of the bonus provisions of the District Plan, allowing them to build more floor area in exchange for public benefits such as displayed works of art and a public plaza.
+The value of these features to the general public has, however, been called into question by some critics.
+Additionally, the lack of a pedestrian connection through the building between the two frontage streets has been criticized.